 Scholarly Commons Citation

 McLeod, Allegra M., "Regulating Sexual Harm: Strangers, Intimates, and Social Institutional Reform" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1413.
+1413.